 Ferries leave from the harbour multiple times throughout the day.
 Fast services hosted by TurboJet and Cotai Water Jet head west to the Asian region of Macau and the ports of Macau Outer Harbour and Macau Taipa; these routes whisking passengers on a snaking route through an island-studded expanse of the South China Sea.

-3/F Shun Tak Centre, 200 Connaught Road Central, Sheung Wan
+Shun Tak Centre, 168-200 Connaught Rd Central, Sheung Wan, Hong Kong

 If you need to spend a night at or near Hong Kong ferry port before or after your trip or if you are looking for accommodation for your entire stay, please visit our Hong Kong Accommodation page for the best accommodation prices and one of the largest selections available online!